salesforcecli/plugin-org/messages/refresh.sandbox.md

 # error.pollIntervalGreaterThanWait

-The poll interval (%d seconds) can't be larger that wait (%d in seconds)
+The poll interval (%d seconds) can't be larger than the wait period (%d in seconds).

 # sandboxInfoRefreshFailed